suman2799/RPC-and-RMI/RPC/README.md

     * LDLIBS += -lnsl -ltirpc
 * _make -f Makefile.add_ # Generate executable files
 * Now, we need to write the server side and client side codes.
-* Copy the _add_clinet.c_ and _add_server.c_ file from this repo and replace with ypur generated files or edit you can edit your client and server files to create custom function.
+* Copy the _add_client.c_ and _add_server.c_ file from this repo and replace with ypur generated files or edit you can edit your client and server files to create custom function.
 * Complie again using _make -f Makefile.add_
 * All the necessary files have been created.